Table of contents

-- Then in the action bar, click the gear icon on the far right and select "List Presets".
+- Then in the action bar, click the action menu (three dots) on the far right and select "List Presets".

-- Use the List Selector to create a custom list of Individuals, Teams, Locations, Org Units, and/or Employee Types.
+- On the Add List Preset panel, use the List Selector to create a custom list of Individuals, Teams, Locations, Org Units, and/or Employee Types.

-- When you're done, go back up to the action bar and click Save.
+- When you're done, go back up to the top of the panel and click Save.